GANmouflage: 3D Object Nondetection with Texture Fields: Results

 \mypar{Results on complex shapes.} The perceptual study results on complex shapes are shown in \tbl{tab:human_study_animals}.
 We found that our model obtained {\em significantly better} results than previous work on confusion rate.
 Our model also obtained significantly better results on the time-to-find metric.

-We use the same statistical tests for confusion rate and time-to-click as in cuboid shapes.
-We found that in terms of confusion rate, our method with 4 input views is significantly better than the baseline methods, $9.42\%$ better than {Greedy} method ($p=1.7\times 10^{-9}$) and $10.32\%$ better than {Random} method ($p=1.2\times 10^{-10})$.
-On the other hand, in terms of time-to-click, our method also performs better than baseline methods, $p=0.0011$ compared with {Greedy} and $p=0.0079$ with {Random}.
+We found that in terms of confusion rate, our method with 4 input views is significantly better than the baseline methods, $9.42\%$ better than {Greedy} method and $10.32\%$ better than {Random} method.
+For time-to-click, our method also performs better than baseline methods compared with {Greedy} and Random.